dineshrajpurohit/ladder-php/README.md

 Notes:
 =============
-This application is still in progress of building.
+This application is in progress

 About:
 ====================